bold-commerce/checkout-sample-projects/single_page/README.md

 ## Additional Notes
 This is only meant to be a starting point project.
 You will need to edit `server/index.js` to authenticate logged in users with your given platform and initialize your checkout with dynamic data.

+## TODO: Add information about useAnalytics and useErrorLogging hooks